-- 1. Projects conducted at home or school may gain approval through a school level IRB.
+- 1. Projects conducted at home or school may gain approval through a school-level IRB.
 Any high school can form their own IRB.
 For projects completed at the high school or home environment, school-level IRBs must consist of a minimum of three members.
-A school-level IRB must include: - a. a science teacher not involved with project(s) being reviewed, - b. a school administrator (preferably a principal or vice principal), and - c. one of the following who is not involved with the project being reviewed and is knowledgeable and capable of evaluating the physical risk in a given study: a physician, psychiatrist, physician's assistant, registered nurse, psychologist, or licensed social worker who is not involved with the project being reviewed. - 2.
+A school-level IRB must include: - a. an educator not involved with project(s) being reviewed, - b. a school administrator (preferably a principal or vice principal), and - c. one of the following who is not involved with the project being reviewed and is knowledgeable and capable of evaluating the physical risk in a given study: a physician, psychiatrist, physician's assistant, registered nurse, psychologist, or licensed social worker. - 2.
 No member of any IRB may be personally related to the student researcher.
 Teachers and advisors who oversee a specific project must not serve on the IRB reviewing that project.
 An improperly constituted IRB invalidates the approval of a project.
 IRBs must secure additional alternate members to ensure the eligibility of the projects being reviewed.